MedAminele/MedAmineLe/README.md

 # 🛡️ IT Infrastructure & Cybersecurity Analyst

 Specializing in NOC operations, secure system architecture, and vulnerability assessment.
-Currently pursuing a Master’s in Security of Information Systems at ENSA Kénitra (2024–2026).

 ---